gamestdio/colyseus-website/src/docs/room-state.md

 order: 4
 ---

 Each room has its own state.
-The state is broadcasted to all connected clients if the state changed since last broadcast.
+A broadcast occurs every time the state changes, notifying all connected clients of all patches occurred in the interval specified.

 ![Room State Diagram](http://www.gliffy.com/go/publish/image/10069469/L.png)